gu-fan/riv.vim/README.rst

              so it did not change the document structure.
   :Lists_:   DONE 2012-07-05 When we add parent list,
              check if there is a prev parent level and item.
+  :Syntax_: DONE 2012-07-05 table : not highlighted when after a literal block.
+  :Syntax_: DONE 2012-07-05 simple table : the span line is not highlighted when one span.

 .. _da03e247:
    https://github.com/Rykka/riv.vim/commit/da03e247418f86fe423d20961b61716fbea36d9b